ubco-cmps/data301_course/about/syllabus.md

 Sed placerat ex at ligula eleifend, ac dapibus neque euismod.
 Suspendisse malesuada pretium dui, ac lacinia mi pellentesque eu.
 Sed volutpat enim sed feugiat malesuada.

-### ... but I've never been good at physics or math!
+### ... but I've never been good at coding

-### ... but I don't even like physics or math!

 ## What type of information will I collect about you in this course?

 Having taught [DSCI 541: Security, Ethics, and Security](https://github.com/UBC-MDS/DSCI_541_priv-eth-sec) in the UBC Master of Data Science in the past, I am very aware of the surveillance culture that has permeated our society and heralded the [End of Privacy](https://www.youtube.com/watch?v=NesTWiKfpD0) as we know it.
 That being said, as an instructor, I care tremendously about your learning and the course-related data that is collected about you is extremely valuable.
 Broadly speaking, this relatively new field is called **Learning Analytics**.
-[Learning analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching and learning practices.
+[Learning Analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching and learning practices.

 In this course, we will be using the following learning technologies (privacy policies linked):